Managing the Configuration of a Logical Domain

 A user with Virtualization Admin role to manage the logical domain.

-A logical domain with guest domain role, running on Oracle VM Server for SPARC 3.1 version.
+A logical domain with guest domain role, running on Oracle VM Server for SPARC 3.1 version which is associated with a server pool.

 A SAN storage library to be associated with the guest domain.